Sonia Sotomayor Dissent: SCOTUS Justice Destroys Conservatives' Favorable Muslim Travel Ban Ruling

 But Sotomayor, in a dissent joined by Ginsburg, seemed stunned by the conservatives’ ability to simply ignore Trump’s frequent statements on the 2016 campaign trail and on his Twitter account in which he specifically singled out Muslims for what was then his proposed ban.
 Dozens of Trump tweets relating to Muslims were compiled by the National Center on Immigration Law.

-The ban was one of the major themes of Trump’s campaign, with his call as fas back as December of 2015 for a “total and complete shutdown of Muslims entering the United States,” as NBC News reported at the time.
+The ban was one of the major themes of Trump’s campaign, with his call as far back as December of 2015 for a “total and complete shutdown of Muslims entering the United States,” as NBC News reported at the time.

 Sotomayor called Trump’s claim of “national security concerns” nothing more than a “facade” for his clearly stated plan to bar Muslims from entering the United States — a plan that would violate the First Amendment’s ban on religious discrimination.
 Even the conservative justices did not argue that a president can overrule the First Amendment, as Think Progress noted.